himanshusharma111/MajorProject/README.md

   ### Status and Technology

-  This Project under Process.
+  This is Project under Process.
 The language used in the project is Java and Java EE fundamentals.
 For development, I have used the Eclipse IDE.
   This Web-based application is based on a powerful Web framework of java known as the Spring Web MVC framework.

   For graph representation, I have used the Chart.js library.